thunderbird/send-suite/pulumi/README.md

 - `pulumi preview`: Do a dry run and describe the proposed changes; add `--diff` to see the details.
 - `pulumi up`: Apply the changes

-If you are running against a protected environment, you will have to set `TBPULUMI_PROTECT_RESOURCES=False` explicitly, or you will not be able to make any changes to the live resources.
+If you are running against a protected environment, you will have to set `TBPULUMI_DISABLE_PROTECTION=True` explicitly, or you will not be able to make any changes to the live resources.

 ## Adding new dependencies